ab-10/ab-10.github.io/_posts/2022-05-05-K8s-For-Data-Preprocessing.md

 2. Find a base image on [Docker Hub](https://hub.docker.com/search?type=image&image_filter=official).
 To avoid installing the boilerplate stuff, select a Docker image that already has the main software your experiment will need.
 In this example, we'll use the [`python:3.8-buster`](https://hub.docker.com/_/python) image. `python:` indicates a namespace of all Python images, `3.8` the Python version, and `buster` the Debian version.

     Now there are two ways of defining our own Docker image: programmatic and interactive.
-The former requires specifying all of our desired commands up front in a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and then just running the Dockerfile to create a container with our desired software.
+The former requires specifying all of our desired commands upfront in a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and then just running the Dockerfile to create a container with our desired software.
 The latter involves us attaching to the base image and installing the necessary dependencies for our experiments using bash terminal.

     The programmatic approach is better suited for production deployments, as the Dockerfile can be easily modified in the future in light of changing requirements.